Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 - Task 1: Check aircraft while being positioned at the holding point for RWY 07.
 - Task 2: Line-up the aircraft on RWY 07
-- Task 3: Check essential aircraft systems while being lined up on runway 07
+- Task 3: Check essential aircraft systems while being lined up on RWY 07
 - Task 4: Perform a normal take-off (slats & flaps "out" & "down") on RWY 07
-- Task 5: Perform a normal climb at 350kts or M0.9, whichever is lower following TP1, TP2, TP3
+- Task 5: Perform a normal climb at 350kts or M0.9 (whichever is reached first), by following turnpoints 1, 2 and 3.
-- Task 6: Perform cruise check
+- Task 6: Perform cruise checks.

 ### Lesson 03 - Tips & tricks

-The basic tips are the same as for Lesson 01 (see above).
 Here are some special tips for lesson 03:

 - Task 1 > Steps 4a - 4e: